 - AO Advanced Techniques in Small Animal Fracture Management Course, Columbus OH, 2016

 - WVC Rigid & Flexible Endoscopy Course, Oquendo Center, 2017

 Dr. Youngstrom joined the Animal Clinic of Billings in 2013 as the clinic’s weekend veterinarian, providing emergency care and managing hospitalized patients.
 She was born and raised in Cleveland, Ohio, but her Montana roots are strong.
 Her Great-grandfather was a homesteader outside Red Lodge around the turn of the 20th century, establishing a successful cattle ranch that is still in operation.

-Dr. Youngstrom earned a BA in Biology and Archaeology from Cornell University, and her Doctorate of Veterinary Medicine from The Ohio State University College of Veterinary Medicine.
 Following graduation, she participated in a year-long rotating internship in small animal medicine and surgery at a prestigious emergency and referral center in Springfield, Virginia.
 This experience enhanced her skills in handling both medical and surgical emergencies and managing intensive cases under the supervision of residency-trained criticalists.

 Dr. Youngstrom dealt with a large number of emergency presentations during her internship, including toxicities, major trauma, heart failure, DKA, seizures, hemolytic crises, urethral blockage, acute renal failure, DIC, sepsis, pancreatitis, and GI obstructions.